Content from Introduction

 Hello, shell>

-(nano
+(nano and cat)!

-Use the shell mode to create a file called hello.jl
+Use the shell mode to create a file called hello.jl with

 the nano terminal text editor.
 Inside that file write the simple hello

-world program print("Hello World!")
+world program print("Hello World!").

-Check the content of the file using cat hello.jl
+Check the content of the file using cat hello.jl and

-then run the program using julia hello.jl
+then run the program using julia hello.jl.

 Finally there is package mode that is entered with ] which is used for package management, which will be covered later on: